inglombardi/bluethoot_pipe_realtime_system/README.md

 The workflow is composed by 5 phases:
 1. Creates Linux named pipes, to facilitate communication between the components.
-2. Starts the aoa_to_1d and median_filter.py processes, ensuring they read from and write to the correct pipes.
+2. Starts the Preprocessing with aoa_to_1d and median_filter.py processes, ensuring they read from and write to the correct pipes. aoa_to_1d.c receives pipes from Python script (pipeline.py) that is the called by test_pipe.

+aoa_to_1d: A C program that converts the angle to a 1D position.

+median_filter.py: A Python script that filters the data using the median.

-3. Reads input data from input.csv, writes it to the aoa_to_1d input pipe, and ensures the process is properly notified when input is finished.
+4. Reads input data from input.csv, writes it to the aoa_to_1d input pipe, and ensures the process is properly notified when input is finished.
-4. Reads the final filtered output from median_filter.py and writes it to an output CSV file (output.csv).
+5. Reads the final filtered output from median_filter.py and writes it to an output CSV file (output.csv).
-5. Handles process cleanup and removes the named pipes after execution.
+6. Handles process cleanup and removes the named pipes after execution.

+## Work planning to follow (not the runtime but the code writing before testing)

+1. Creating named pipes (FIFO)  [Python]

+Create 2 pipes: one for aoa_to_1d and one for median_filter.py.

+2. Starting processes with Python
+Compile and run aoa_to_1d.
+[C language with GCC using Ubuntu shell with WSL]

+Start median_filter.py with its parameters.

+3. Data flow management

+Read data from input.csv.
+Write it to the aoa_to_1d pipe.
+Read the output of aoa_to_1d and pass it to the median_filter.py pipe.
+Write the final result to output.csv.

+4. Shutdown and cleanup

+Shut down all files and processes.

+Delete named pipes.

+5. Test

+Write a test plan with several cases to cover.
+Implement at least one automated test.